 Another notable thing is that Damascus is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Damascus is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Damascus doesn't have a public transportation system that people use for their commute.

 The education level of Damascus citizens is substantially higher than the typical US community, as 31.66% of adults in Damascus have at least a bachelor's degree.